-The sad part about this scenario is that this is actually considered a very frugal estimation – in reality, your monthly expenses and initial lump sum for treatment can be MUCH HIGHER.
+Falling off your chair?
+It gets worse.
+This is actually a very frugal estimation – your monthly expenses and initial lump sum for treatment are expected to be much higher.

 So how much insurance do you need if you’re a single Singaporean?
-Roughly $500,000 in coverage is the answer – and that’s if you’re A) living on a very frugal $2,000+ a month, and B) if you’re expected to survive another 10+ years.
+Roughly $500,000 in coverage (or sum assured) is the answer – and that’s if you’re A) living on a very frugal $2,000+ a month, and B) if you’re expected to survive another 10+ years.

 That insurance coverage number is in line with what the amount of insurance recommended by the Life Insurance Association (LIA) Singapore for the average working adult in an average household – which is $490,000.

 Just remember that it only takes one accident to wipe out your savings.
 Don’t simply choose the cheapest policy available or skip out on insurance entirely.
 It’s important to protect your wealth before you invest.